Portrait from the 1945-49 Mississippi State Register.

 After being admitted to practice law, Rice opened a law office in Charleston, Mississippi and operated here for several years.
 The 1951-1960 edition of Who Was Who In America notes that Rice became an attorney in the Washington office of the alien property custodian, serving in this post from 1918-1919.

 Rice made his first move into political circles in 1919, running for a seat in the Mississippi State House of Representatives.
 He was successful in his attempt, taking his seat in 1920.
-Rice served in the legislature into 1921 and in that year resigned to accept the position of circuit court judge for Mississippi's 17th district.
+Rice served in the legislature until 1921 and in that year resigned to accept the position of circuit court judge for Mississippi's 17th district.
 With an office located in Charleston, Rice served on the bench for a decade, leaving office in 1931 to run for Mississippi State Attorney General.
 An election notice featuring Rice appeared in the August 3, 1931 edition of the Hattiesburg American and is shown below.
 This notice touts Rice's previous judicial and legislative experience and also makes light of his being "endorsed and supported by every lawyer in the five counties of his district."

-Rice was reelected to his final term as Attorney General in November 1949 and died in office a few months later on February 21, 1950 at the home of his sister.
-He was 63 years old at the time of his death and newspapers of the time note that Rice had been in a deteriorating state of health for sometime prior to his passing.
+Rice was re-elected to his final term as Attorney General in November 1949 and died in office a few months later on February 21, 1950, at the home of his sister.
+He was 63 years old at the time of his death and newspapers of the time note that Rice had been in a deteriorating state of health for some time prior to his passing.
 These papers also mention that Rice "held the rare distinction of never being defeated in a campaign for public office" during his lifetime.

 The death of Greek L. Rice was front page news in many Mississippi newspapers, and the outpouring of sympathy extended from then Mississippi Governor Fielding Lewis Wright as well as Mississippi House Speaker Walter Sillers.
 The entire Mississippi Legislature even held a recess to attend Rice's funeral services, which speaks volumes about his stature in Mississippi political circles.
 Governor Wright later appointed Mississippi Supreme Court justice James Plemon Coleman (1914-1991) to succeed the deceased Rice, and Coleman went on to serve six years in the post.